 Negligent driving and legal recourse

 Nearly 95 percent of all traffic accidents are caused by human errors, according to government data.
 When driving behavior is deemed negligent or reckless, victims may have the right to sue for monetary compensation.
-A car accident lawsuit in California can recover damages for:
+A car accident lawyer in Los Angeles can help you recover damages for:

 - Lost income